Table of Contents

 dress code

-Take Proactive Steps
+Take Proactive Steps to Address Hygiene in the Workplace

-Of course, the best situation would be to never have to worry about workplace hygiene at all.
+Of course, the best situation would be to never have to worry about workplace hygiene issues or how to tell an employee they smell.
 While this might not always be possible, taking proactive steps with your implementation of dress code and grooming policies will help ensure you get as close to that ideal work environment as possible.
-We’ve included a handful of useful tips below.

-Include Hygiene Education in the Onboarding Process
+• Include Hygiene in the Workplace Education in the Onboarding Process

-Even if a prospective employee shows up to an interview clean and well-dressed, take time to spell out workplace expectations about dress code and hygiene.
+Even if a prospective employee shows up to an interview clean and well-dressed, take time to spell out expectations about dress code and hygiene in the workplace.
 Do not assume prospective employees already know how they should conduct themselves.
-Point out the location in the employee handbook where new employees can go to review the company’s hygiene and dress code expectations.

-Avoid Discrimination
+• Avoid Discrimination

 Stay as gender-neutral as possible to avoid policing one gender more than another.
 Allow for dress code exceptions in religious cases.
 Be consistent about how you enforce policies across racial or ethnic groups.

-Be Open
+• Be Open

 If you require customer-facing employees to shave daily because much of your customer base is conservative, say so.
 Explain that excessive cologne or perfume use might aggravate asthma or allergies or simply be a distraction.
 Employees will be more likely to follow policies if they understand the logic behind the rules.

-Focus on Problem Areas
+• Focus on Problem Areas

 Make sure locations like break rooms that see lots of food use are frequently cleaned.
 The same goes for bathrooms.
-If many of your employees smoke, make sure they know where smoking is and isn’t acceptable.
+If any of your employees smoke, make sure they know where smoking is and isn’t acceptable.
 It’s a good idea to identify a discrete location where smoking employees can go to avoid having their smoke agitate others.

-Routinely Review
+• Routinely Review

 Update policies as trends change.
 Certain grooming practices, such as shaving, are becoming less widespread than they once were, so consider removing these practices from your list of expectations if you don’t want to put off prospective employees.
 No one can fully predict where fashion trends will go in the future, either, so make sure to routinely review policies to make sure they align with contemporary values.